 - a geospatial search report from the National Native Title Tribunal to identify registered native title interests, or in the absence of a registered interest, a statement from the authority as to how it will satisfy the relevant provisions of the Native Title Act 1993

 - an ownership status report from an information broker or the Crown Lands Status Branch identifying the land as Crown land

 - for land that is a travelling stock reserve, a letter of agreement from the relevant Local Land Services office

 - for land identified as a Crown reserve under management, a letter of agreement from the relevant Crown land manager.

 Acquisitions under Commonwealth legislation

-Authorities empowered by Commonwealth legislation to conduct compulsory acquisition should contact us to discuss the relevant process.
+Authorities empowered by federal legislation to acquire land compulsorily should contact the department’s Crown Lands Acquisition team to discuss the relevant process.